andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-in.md

 ```

 ## User scenarios test
-**TODO : I am here.
-Update transitions there was one missing!**
-**TODO: maybe not repeat the code, just give the directory links.
-YEAH, better now, this is the exact same logic non UI wise**
-**TODO: but! update the refactoring part in sign-up, because I changed RealWorld to have Header in it...**

 We test four key user scenarios, the content of which should be clear from their identifiers in the code:

 ```javascript